 5-re-ordering key elements of learning will yield greater student engagement and achievement

-- hands-on, experiential activities and multiple simultaneous inquiry efforts propel inquiry
+hands-on, experiential activities and multiple inquiry efforts propel learning

 6- a new, comprehensive learning management framework is required and is part of our design